JorgeGarciaIrazabal/WSHubsAPI/README.rst

 This software is licensed under the `MIT license`_.

-Â© 2015 Jorge Garcia Irazabal.
+© 2015 Jorge Garcia Irazabal.